maevelehi/1800_202530_BBY09/README.md

   Upload a CSV file containing question, answer, topic, and chapter.
   The system will quickly generate multiple cards at once.

-#### -2 Filtering Cards
+#### b.
+Filtering Cards

 - You can filter flashcards on the Home Page by selecting:
   Topic and Chapter

 - Only cards that match your selected criteria will be displayed.

-#### -3 Flashcard Actions
+#### c.
+Flashcard Actions

-- Flip a Card
-  Click the "Flip" button to reveal the answer.
+- Flip a Card: Click the "Flip" button to reveal the answer.

-- Delete a Card
-  Click the "Delete" icon to remove the card from your collection.
+- Delete a Card: Click the "Delete" icon to remove the card from your collection.

-#### -4 View Your Learning Progress
+#### d.
+View Your Learning Progress

 Go to the Progress page